EGjoni/DRUGS/README.md

 drugs.set_A_dose_shape(drug_profile)
 ```

-For more examples, take a look at `just_chat.ipnyb`
+For more examples, take a look at `just_chat.ipynb`

 ### What is a reasonable dose of DRµGS?